BBFA(LEGAL) - ETHICS: CONFLICT OF INTEREST DISCLOSURES

 Local Gov't Code 176.0065

-A district that maintains an internet website shall provide access on the district's internet website to the conflicts disclosure statements and questionnaires required to be filed with the records administrator.
+A district that maintains an internet website shall provide access to the statements and to questionnaires required to be filed under Local Government Code Chapter 176 on that website.
 Local Gov't Code 176.009

-A local government officer commits an offense if the officer is required to file a conflicts disclosure statement and knowingly fails to file the required conflicts disclosure statement with the appropriate records administrator not later than 5 p.m. on the seventh business day after the date on which the officer becomes aware of the facts that require the filing of the statement.
-It is an exception to the application of the penalty that the local government officer filed the required conflicts disclosure statement not later than the seventh business day after receiving notice from the district of the alleged violation.
+A local government officer commits an offense if the officer is required to file a conflicts disclosure statement under Local Government Code 176.003 and knowingly fails to file the required conflicts disclosure statement with the appropriate records administrator not later than 5:00 p.m. on the seventh business day after the date on which the officer becomes aware of the facts that require the filing of the statement.
+It is an exception to the application of this provision that the local government officer filed the required conflicts disclosure statement not later than the seventh business day after the date the officer received notice from the district of the alleged violation.

 A board may reprimand, suspend, or terminate the employment of an employee who knowingly fails to comply with a requirement adopted under Local Government Code 176.
 [See DF series]